The Catholic World Fragments: The Protestant Reformation

 The Quakers: In the mid to late 17th century, English Quakers began moving to North America to escape religious persecution in England.
 Like the Puritans, Quakers believed that the English Protestant Church was too Catholic.
 Quakers rejected elaborate church ceremonies and the luxurious life of wealthy English Church elites.
 In the 1680s, King Charles II gave Quaker William Penn an enormous land grant to pay off a debt owed to Penn’s family.
 Penn founded the state of Pennsylvania, and many Quakers began emigrating there from England.

 Resistance to the spread of Christianity

-Christianity did successfully spread throughout the Spanish Philippines.
-The Philippines ranked as the 5th largest Christian-majority country in 2010, with about 93% of the population identifying as Christian.
+Native religions in the Philippines suffered a similar fate as the Americas.
+Today, the Philippines ranks as the 5th largest Christian-majority country in 2010, with about 93% of the population identifying as Christian.
 As of 2019, it was the third-largest Catholic country in the world (the first two being Brazil and Mexico) and one of two predominantly Catholic nations in Asia.

 Missionaries in the Americas

 Tried to convert the masses

 Rejected natives traditional values and belief systems

 Became familiar with Confucian values and texts